Vehicle Modifications and Insurance for Drivers With Disabilities (A Guide)

 Deciding on the Right Vehicle

 Not every vehicle can be modified to accommodate a driver with disabilities.
 A vehicle should meet your own needs, preferences and budget.
-Choosing the best vehicle to modify will also depend on official requirements set forth by your state’s Departments of Motor Vehicles (DMV) and the National Highway Traffic Safety Administration (NHTSA).
-Consult with a driver rehabilitation specialist to help you find the right vehicle and make sure it passes the requirements.
+Choosing the best vehicle to modify depends on your state's Department of Motor Vehicles (DMV) and National Highway Traffic Safety Administration (NHTSA) requirements.
+Consult a driver rehabilitation specialist to find the right vehicle and verify it meets requirements.
 You can search the American Occupational Therapy Association’s database to find a specialist near you.

 How to Find the Best Vehicles for Modification

-You may also consider who else will use your vehicle, such as other family members or caregivers.
-If you plan to share your car, you may look into easily adjustable modifications.
+Consider who else will use your vehicle, such as family members or caregivers.
+If you'll share your car, choose easily adjustable modifications.

 Vehicle Type/Model